-In 2013 she was mentored by Peter Ettedgui and Kate Leys for Edinburgh International Film Festival's "Network" feature writing programme with science fiction feature PIG CHILD- a contemporary Frankenstein story which is now in development with Creative England/BFI.
+Lucy was mentored by Peter Ettedgui and Kate Leys for Edinburgh International Film Festival's "Network" feature writing programme with science fiction feature PIG CHILD- a contemporary Frankenstein story which is now in development with Creative England/BFI (Delaval Film)

-Feature drama MONKEYBOY has been developed on ADAPT TO FILM (Creative Skillset/Nottingham Broadway) with Anna Siefert Speck and Caroline Cooper Charles, is now in development with Delaval Film's Vision Award.
-Monkeyboy is currently shortlisted for the Sundance Writers Lab 2018.
+Feature drama MONKEYBOY is shortlisted for the SUNDANCE WRITERS' LAB 2018.
+Developed on ADAPT TO FILM (Creative Skillset/Nottingham Broadway) with Anna Siefert Speck and Caroline Cooper Charles.
+In development with Delaval Film's Vision Award.

 With funding and support from BFI/Creative England/Film London and British Council she has written and directed three short films:

 THE PIG CHILD (2014) - Winner Best Actress, Best Newcomer Cinematography, MARINA & ADRIENNE (2016) - Winner best screenplay Shakespeare's Sister competition, and subsequently commissioned by Film London and British Council.
 Nominated for Best Director at London Short Film Festival, Winner Best Producer at Underwire).
 SLIDING (2017) - festivals tbc